 Are you sure about that?
-Remember, Virgin allows one-way redemptions (as does Avios).
-You could book a one-way ticket to where you want to go on Virgin miles, and then come back with Avios points.
+Remember, Virgin Atlantic allows one-way redemptions (as does Avios).
+You could book a one-way ticket to where you want to go on Virgin Points, and then come back with Avios points.
 A one-way in economy to New York is only 10,000 miles off-peak.
 This actually gives you more flexibility than just using Avios because you have more chances of finding available seats.

-Virgin also offers ‘miles plus money‘ redemptions which reduces the amount of miles you need even further.
+Virgin Atlantic also offers ‘miles plus money‘ redemptions which reduces the amount of miles you need even further.

 However, have you considered flying somewhere else in the same region and buying (or using Avios on a oneworld airline) a cheap connecting flight?

 Virgin Atlantic doesn’t fly to Kuala Lumpur, for example.
 You can fly to Hong Kong, however, and connecting flights to Kuala Lumpur are easy to find.